jasongormanuk/locale-lite/README.md

 import en from './locales/en.js'; // import locale files from elsewhere in your application import pl from './locales/pl.js';

-registerLocale('en', en); // make sure to register the locales with i18n-lite registerLocale('pl', pl);
+registerLocale('en', en); // make sure to register the locales registerLocale('pl', pl);

 subscribe((newLocale) => {